John B. Weller: Life and career

 least 283 men (Jarboe did not list women and children he killed), presenting the State with a bill for $11,143.
 According to Benjamin Madley, Weller 'officially sanctioned Genocide'.

 After leaving the governorship, he was appointed Ambassador to Mexico near the end of 1860 by the lame-duck Buchanan administration.
 He presented his credentials in 1861, but was soon recalled by the new Lincoln Administration.
 He moved to New Orleans, Louisiana, in 1867, where he continued the practice of law and served as a U.S. Commissioner.

 Death and burial

 He died in New Orleans in 1875.
-Original interment was at Laurel Hill Cemetery in San Francisco.
-His remains were moved to Girod Street Cemetery in New Orleans.
+Original interment was at Girod Street Cemetery in New Orleans.
 That burying ground was destroyed in 1959 and unclaimed remains were commingled with 15,000 others and deposited beneath Hope Mausoleum, St. John's Cemetery, New Orleans.

 Family

 Weller's first wife was Ann E. Ryan, who died in 1836.
 In 1840, he married Cornelia A. Bryan, who died in 1842.
 He married Susan McDowell Taylor in 1845, and she died in 1848; she was a daughter of William Taylor, niece of Thomas Hart Benton, and cousin of Jessie Benton Frémont.
-In 1854, he married Elizabeth Brockelbank Stanton.
+In 1854, he married Elizabeth Winona Brockelbank (previously married to Stephen Stanton, with whom she had a son, Josiah).

 Weller's father-in-law, John A. Bryan, was a U.S. diplomat.
 His brother-in-law, Charles Henry Bryan, was a California State Senator.